-Providers are required to adhere to Molina's drug formularies and prescription policies.
-For additional information please refer to the Pharmacy section of this Provider Manual.
+Providers are required to adhere to Molina's drug formularies which you can find at MolinaMarketplace.com and prescription policies.
+For additional information please refer to the Pharmacy section of this Provider Manual section of this Provider Manual.

-Participation in quality improvement (QI) programs
+Participation in quality improvement programs

-Providers are expected to participate in Molina's QI programs and collaborate with Molina in conducting peer review and audits of care rendered by Providers.
-Such participation includes but is not limited to:
+Providers are expected to participate in Molina's Quality Improvement (QI) programs and collaborate with Molina in conducting peer review and audits of care rendered by Providers.
+Such participation includes, but is not limited to: